-If you aren’t familiar with Waze, let us introduce you.
-It’s a free social navigation app that saves you tons of wasted time in traffic.
-Waze uses user feedback, like mentions of traffic jams, police locations and road blocks, in order to get better routes for your next trip.
-Without exaggerating, Waze has saved me hours, if not days or weeks, of time lost sitting behind the wheel.
+If you aren’t familiar with Waze, let us introduce it to you.
+It’s a free social navigation app that saves you from wasting tons of time in traffic.
+Waze uses live traffic and user feedback—like mentions of traffic jams, police locations, and roadblocks— to get better routes for your next trip.
+Without exaggerating, I’m sure Waze has saved me hours—if not days or weeks—of time I would have lost sitting behind the wheel.

-Because, really—is there anything more unproductive, frustrating and useless than being stuck in traffic?
+Because, really—is there anything more unproductive, frustrating, and useless than being stuck in traffic?
 Knowing that time is your most valuable asset, being locked in a car in the middle of a big traffic jam is almost physically painful.
 Apart from the time lost, it’s also just plain irritating.
-Traffic jams are as bad for your brain as they are your business.
+Traffic jams are as bad for your body and mind as they are for your business.

 If there’s one thing I still have nightmares about, it’s forgetting to save, and thus losing, my digital documents when I had to hand in a paper the next day at school!

-Your iPad and iPhone also contain a lot of data that you don’t want to lose, like pictures, videos, notes, site reports, and more.
+Your iPad and iPhone also contain a lot of data that you don’t want to lose, like photos, videos, notes, and more.

-Eleven ways to save time, 11 ways to get the best out of your investment in your phone or tablet.
+Eleven ways to save time, eleven ways to get the best out of your investment in your phone or tablet.

 Isn’t it amazing?
 What an upgrade to your device, right?